quickemu-project/quickemu/docs/quickemu.1.md

 # Introduction

-**Quickemu** is a wrapper for the excellent [QEMU](https://www.qemu.org/) that attempts to automatically *"do the right thing"*, rather than expose exhaustive configuration options.
-You decide what operating system you want to run, and Quickemu will figure out the best way to do it for you.
+**Quickemu** is a wrapper for the excellent [QEMU](https://www.qemu.org/) that automatically *"does the right thing"* when creating virtual machines.
+No requirement for exhaustive configuration options.
+You decide what operating system you want to run and Quickemu takes care of the rest 🤖

+-   `quickget` **automatically downloads the upstream OS** and creates the configuration 📀
+-   `quickemu` enumerates your hardware and launches the virtual machine with the **optimum configuration best suited to your computer** ⚡️

-The original objective of the project was to [enable quick testing of Linux distributions](https://github.com/quickemu-project/quickemu/wiki/02-Create-Linux-virtual-machines) where the virtual machine configurations can be stored anywhere (such as external USB storage or your home directory) and no elevated permissions are required to run the virtual machines.
+The original objective of the project was to [enable quick testing of Linux distributions](https://github.com/quickemu-project/quickemu/wiki/02-Create-Linux-virtual-machines) where the virtual machines and their configuration can be stored anywhere (such as external USB storage or your home directory) and no elevated permissions are required to run the virtual machines.

 **Today, Quickemu includes comprehensive support for [macOS](https://github.com/quickemu-project/quickemu/wiki/03-Create-macOS-virtual-machines),